Choose which BSHA/HMC brochure to download:

 Reference: Bureau of Labor Statistics, U.S. Department of Labor, “Occupational Outlook Handbook, 2012-2013 Edition,” Medical and Health Services Managers: bls.gov/ooh/management/medical-and-health-services-managers.htm.

 We believe that students and families should be prepared financially for college and understand gainful employment opportunities before starting any program.
-So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.View the Bachelor Of Science in Health Administration With A Concentration in Health Management gainful employment disclosures.
+So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.View the Health Management Certificate gainful employment disclosures.

 The requires a minimum of credits, which may come from a combination of required and elective courses.